amazing-jay/active_webhook/README.md

 - Buffered Delivery
 - Versioning

+## What does an Active Webhook look like?

-By way of example, ActiveWebhook delivers HTTP POST requests as follows (_See the "Configuration" and "Customization" sections to learn more_).:
+By default, ActiveWebhook delivers HTTP POST requests as follows:

 ```json
 {